peter88213/novelyst_matrix/README.md

 ## Development

-*novelyst_matrix* depends on the [pywriter](https://github.com/peter88213/PyWriter) and the [yw-table](https://github.com/peter88213/yw-table) libraries which must be present in your file system.
+*novelyst_matrix* depends on the [pywriter](https://github.com/peter88213/PyWriter) library which must be present in your file system.
 It is organized as an Eclipse PyDev project.
 The official release branch on GitHub is *main*.

 ### Mandatory directory structure for building the application script